fluent/fluent-bit-docs/concepts/key-concepts.md

 ## Filtering

-In some cases is required to perform modifications on the Events content, the process to alter, enrich or drop Events is called Filtering.
+Some cases require modifications on the Events content.
+Modifying events by altering, enriching or dropping Events is called Filtering.

 There are many use cases when Filtering is required like: